OlegAxenow/refinid/Readme.md

 The source code depends on following NuGet packages:

-- Moq (only for Refinid.Specs)
+- Moq (only for RefinId.Specs)
-- NUnit (only for Refinid.Specs)
+- NUnit (only for RefinId.Specs)
-- System.Data.SQLite.Core (only for Refinid.Specs)
+- System.Data.SQLite.Core (only for RefinId.Specs)